The Frobenius and factor universality problems of the Kleene star of a finite set of words: The Frobenius monoid problem

 For the number of words in the recognized language, we consider all final states.
-The first type of final states is the setting states.
-Each such state is reachable from $q_0$ by a unique path, thus each of them induces one word in the language, which gives at most $m \ell^2$ words.
+The first type of final states is setting states.
+Each setting state is reachable from $q_0$ by a unique word, which gives at most $m \ell^2$ words.
 The second type is forcing states.
-A state $f_i$ may be reached through different paths, but all such paths consist of a path to $f_0$, whose number is bounded by the number of states, and a unique path from $f_0$ to $f_i$.
-In this case, we have at most $(1 + \ell m(1 + \ell) + 1)(1+\ell)$ words. \end{proof}
+A forcing state $f_i$ is reachable by different words, but all such words have a prefix for reaching $f_0$ followed by the unique suffix $\alpha^i$ to map $f_0$ to $f_i$.
+For the number of the first parts, observe that all the states in $Q_\mathcal{B} \setminus (Q_\mathrm{F} \cup \{q_\mathrm{g},q_\mathrm{s}\})$, whose number is at most $1+\ell m(1+\ell)$, are reachable by a unique word, and $q_\mathrm{g}$ is reachable by at most $m\ell$ words.
+Also, from each of these states, only one transition leads directly to $f_0$, with the possible exception of the last choice states $c^{i,m-1}$ when both rules $r_{m-1}$ and $r_m$ are illegal for an element $p_i$; however, in this case, we count fewer words than when they are legal, as the chain of setting states does not exist.
+Thus, combining with the second parts, there are at most $(1 + \ell m(2+\ell))(1+\ell)$ words of this type. \end{proof}

 We conclude with